ardeora-cmu/Project5/README.md

 Using the count method of the JavaRDD class, display the number of lines in "The Tempest".

 Write this output to the screen with System.out.println().
+This output will be included in your pdf.

 ### Task 1.